 Citrus trees are susceptible to a plethora of problems caused by pests, diseases and nutritional deficiencies, not to mention environmental stressors.
 Causes of lemon leaf problems are in the realm of “all of the above.”
-As with most leaf drop in citrus, treatment of leaf loss in lemons means narrowing down the field of candidates.
+As with most leaf drop in citrus, treatment of leaf loss in lemons means narrowing the field of possibilities.

 Environmental Causes of Lemon Leaf Problems

 Cold damage and improper watering, namely watering too much, are common environmental conditions that may lead to leaf drop on lemon plants.

 Cold damage – Citrus trees in general do not like cold or freezing temperatures.
 Hardier varieties are available, but cold damage, such as lemon tree winter leaf drop, is likely when temps drop to 28 F. (-2 C.) for four hours or longer.
 If temps drop below 32 degrees F. (0 C.), it’s best to protect young trees (under five years) by covering them or moving to a protected area.
 Water the plant, if possible, 48 hours prior to the freeze and postpone pruning until spring since newly pruned trees are more susceptible to prevent lemon tree winter leaf drop.